sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference.md

 ### manifest

-Support for Windows 8.1 and Windows Phone SDKs has been deprecated as of SDK 6.3.0.GA and has be removed in SDK 7.0.0.GA.
+{{% alert title="❗️ Warning" color="danger" %}}Support for Windows 8.1 and Windows Phone SDKs has been deprecated as of SDK 6.3.0.GA and has be removed in SDK 7.0.0.GA.{{% /alert %}}

 Add the **<manifest>** element as a child of the **<windows>** element to include [ad-hoc Windows appx.manifest XML elements](https://msdn.microsoft.com/en-us/library/windows/apps/br211453.aspx).
 You may optionally define the target attribute and set it to either phone or store to have Windows Phone or Windows Store specific manifests, respectively.